-Tyumen State University has been actively developing fruitful international academic partnerships.
-UT is one of the cofounders of the BRICS University Network.
-The number of partners within BRICS member countries continues to grow, currently including three top-level Brazilian universities (Fluminense Federal University, Federal University of Rio de Janeiro and University of São Paulo); TSU researchers are conducing joint-research projects in the field of biodiversity with partners from China, India, and South Africa.
+University of Tyumen has been actively developing fruitful international academic partnerships.
+UTMN is one of the cofounders of the BRICS University Network.
+The number of partners within BRICS member countries continues to grow, currently including three top-level Brazilian universities (Fluminense Federal University, Federal University of Rio de Janeiro and University of São Paulo); UTMN researchers are conducing joint-research projects in the field of biodiversity with partners from China, India, and South Africa.

-The UT scientists also conduct groundbreaking research in the Arctic Region.
-On the order of Government Accountability Office of Yamalo-Nenets Autonomous Okrug (YNAO) UT has been pursuing research on the Biely Island with the participation of students.
+The UTMN scientists also conduct groundbreaking research in the Arctic Region.
+On the order of Government Accountability Office of Yamalo-Nenets Autonomous Okrug (YNAO) UTMN has been pursuing research on the Biely Island with the participation of students.
 Currently, preparations for an expedition to the Gydan peninsula are in progress.

 Maxim Mitropolskiy, PhD student at the Institute of Biology, received the Rufford Foundation fellowship to study the ecological adaptation of species to environmental conditions within two complexes of mammalian species.

 UTMN is also home to four multipurpose centers listed in the State register for valuable equipment.